Time series 3: BBC One reveals first look at 'masterpiece' drama starring Siobhan Finneran and David Tennant

 Series creator and writer Jimmy McGovern said: “Siobhan Finneran is back!
 And we’ve got a wonderful leading man in David Tennant.
 And a brilliant director in Paul Whittington.
 I think it’s going to be wonderful.”

-- Jo Joyner (Little Disasters, Stay Close) as Nicola
+- Jo Joyner (Little Disasters, Stay Close) as Nicola.

-- Daniel Ryan (Such Brave Girls, The Bay) as Custodial Manager Jennings
+- Daniel Ryan (Such Brave Girls, The Bay) as Custodial Manager Jennings.

-- Louis McCartney (Stranger Things: The First Shadow, Hope Street) as James
+- Louis McCartney (Stranger Things: The First Shadow, Hope Street) as James.

 - Ethaniel Davy (Chicken Town, Hollyoaks) as Jayden.

-“It’s been an absolute honour to work with Jimmy on Time series 3, and with the brilliant cast put together by the team, I think this series will be just as impactful and devastating as Time 1 and 2,” Bailey said.
+“It’s been an absolute honour to work with Jimmy on Time series 3, and with the brilliant cast put together by the team, I think this series will be just as impactful and devastating as Time 1 and 2,” writer Samuel Bailey said.

 “I’m particularly excited for audiences to meet the lads playing our young offenders, who are all remarkable actors that I know we’re going to be seeing a lot more of in the future.”